Daniel J. Frey

 Somewhere between poor people getting health care and Trans people using the same toilet as them, their collective heads exploded.

-The myth they had consistently told themselves that being White and conservative in America would protect them from having to share the wealth with brown people evaporated in their minds.
+The myth that they had consistently told themselves that being White and conservative in America would protect them from having to share the wealth with brown people evaporated in their minds.

 They were painted into a corner…

-This mental realization of the change, the broadening of the social good for all drove a hot knife into their guts.
+This mental realization of the change, the broadening of the social good for all, drove a hot knife into their guts.

-Was when their President and his people declared they were to defund the Special Olympics.
+It was when their President and his people declared they were to defund the Special Olympics.

 A moment of pure joy and a revelation to the nation…